Nicaragua is our go-to spot for countries packed with adventures.

 Hiking

-To get to the cool water, you’ll need to trek less than a mile, following your guide through the green brush (peek the border of Honduras here!) before you trek into the canyon.
+To get to the cool water, you’ll first need to trek less than a mile, following your guide through the green brush (peek the border of Honduras here!) before you trek into the canyon.
+The hike follows the river for a bit, then you'll get the green light to get into the water.

 Swimming

-You’ll do most of the next bit in the water, diving into the impossibly blue-green river that snakes its way between the sheer cliffs.
-The dirt trail feeds into the river, so you’ll need to swim to get to your next destination.
-It’s hot and humid in Nica, so the water feels quite refreshing.
+You’ll do most of the next bit in the water, diving into the blue-green river that snakes its way between the sheer cliffs.
+It’s hot and humid in Nica, so the water feels quite refreshing but does feel pretty cool at first.

-Depth wise, you can reach the bottom most of the time, but some points do get a bit deep (a life jacket is handy for this portion).
+Depth-wise, you can touch the bottom most of the time, but some points do get a bit deep (a life jacket is handy for this portion, provided by your tour guide).
 At some points, you'll need to get out and hike through a couple of cliffs before getting back into the water.

 You’ll be swimming and hiking on the cliff face for about 2.5 miles until you reach the jumping cliffs.